Tuesday, 13 November 2007

 We can't remember what the monument's for ...

-And then there's some more casino's - even themed ones:
+And then there are some more casinos - even themed ones:

 Casinos are erupting everywhere ...